rwieruch/blog_robinwieruch_content/blog/javascript-naming-conventions/index.md

 ----- Table.js
 ```

-In contrast, in JavaScript backend application, kebap-case is the common sense:
+In contrast, in JavaScript backend application, kebab-case is the common sense:

 ```javascript
 - routing/